 SLCG PRO TIP: If you have a particularly rowdy bunch, you may want to secure your goat hay feeder to the ground with a few garden stakes.

 Bottom line: This is a great goat hay feeder for a large herd of animals and can be used inside or out.
 Cost is the price of a panel and a few zip ties.
 Very durable and sturdy.
 Works best in larger areas since it does take up some room.

 This was one of my first attempts at a hanging feeder.
 I used a wire basket from a chest freezer I found for $2.00 at a garage sale.
 It was very low cost and did work for a bit.
 Unfortunately, the material was not durable and it didn’t last nearly as long as I would have liked.

 Bottom line: A great feeder for smaller breeds of goats.
 Inexpensive and easy to install.
-Works well in small areas since it takes up little room. [spacer height=”20px”]
+Works well in small areas since it takes up little room.

-And there you have it kids, my hay feeding options and what worked best for us.
-I hope you are inspired to make your own feeders since this is always the best way to save money.
-However, if you decide to purchase your feeders I know either of the above options will work great for you.[spacer height=”20px”]
+As time goes on I like to experiment with different feeders to see what works and what doesn’t.
+This is the current list of hay feeding options for my goats that have worked the best for us.
+I hope you are inspired to make your own DIY goat hay feeders since this is always the best way to save money on a homestead.
+However, if you decide to purchase your feeders I know either of the above options will work great for you.

-If you want more great posts on Dairy Goats then check out my Goat Raising 101 page!
+If you want more great posts on Dairy Goats then check out my Goat Raising 101 page.